letsencrypt/website/content/post/2018-03-30-sct-encoding.markdown

 Certificate Transparency log.
 As part of the launch, we did a thorough review that the encoding of Signed Certificate Timestamps (SCTs) in our certificates matches the relevant specifications.
 In this post, I'll dive into the details.
+You'll learn more about X.509, ASN.1, DER, and TLS encoding, with references to the relevant RFCs.

 Certificate Transparency offers three ways to deliver SCTs to a browser: In a TLS extension, in stapled OCSP, or embedded in a certificate.
 We chose to implement the embedding method because it would just work for Let's Encrypt subscribers without additional work.
-In the SCT embedding method, we submit a "precertificate" with a poison extension to a set of CT logs, and gets back SCTs.
+In the SCT embedding method, we submit a "precertificate" with a [poison extension](#poison) to a set of CT logs, and gets back SCTs.
 We then issue a real certificate based on the precertificate, with two changes: The poison extension is removed, and a list of SCTs is added in another extension.

 Given a certificate, let's first look for the extension.
 According to RFC 6962 (the CT RFC), [section 3.3](https://tools.ietf.org/html/rfc6962#section-3.3),